QUALITY MANAGEMENT SYSTEM AT A GLANCE.

 The history of quality can discover its roots back centuries when craftsmen began settling into unions called guilds.
 During the Industrial Revolution, early quality management systems were used as standards that controlled product and process outcomes.

-While more men work together to produce output and production quantities grew, best practices were needed for quality results.
+While more men worked together to produce output and production quantities grew, best practices were needed for quality results.

 Eventually, best practices for checking product and process outcomes were ascertained and documented.
 As a result, these documented best practices turned into standard practices for quality management systems.